DevVali/djs-template/README.md

 npm i
 ```

-> Tip: To install only packages from your choice, continue reading.
+> Tip: If you want to install only the packages of your choice, continue reading.

 ### Packages